 A cyst is a closed pocket or pouch of tissue.
 It can be filled with air, fluid, pus, or other material.
-A vaginal cyst is a closed sac on or under the vaginal lining.
+A vaginal cyst occurs on or under the vaginal lining.

-Inclusion cyst; Gartner's duct cyst
+Inclusion cyst; Gartner duct cyst

 There are several types of vaginal cysts.